Cambodia’s Banlung and Kâmpóng Cham are not popular tourists destinations, but a welcomed respite from Cambodia’s hectic and crazy cities.

-The bus from Banlung took about 7 hours on mostly good roads, and stopped only occasionally…for a Cambodian bus.
-You travel on Highway 7 back to just south of Stung Treng, before heading south and onto Kampong Cham.
+The bus from Banlung takes about 7 hours on mostly good roads, and stops only occasionally.
+You travel on Highway 7 back to just south of Stung Treng, before heading south and onto Kâmpóng Cham.

 Walk along the main road of this small city and it won’t be long before you strike up a conversation with a tuk-tuk driver eager to share his experiences and knowledge of Cambodia.
-Take the time to stop as you’ll gain much insight from a conversation with a local.
+Take the time to stop, as you’ll gain much insight from a conversation with a local.

 Hang around long enough and once the ‘tourist’ chat is over, politics and local resentment starts filtering through, especially bitterness towards the government corruption and how only a select few reap foreign aid money.

 The story is that they’re owned by government council guys made rich from money that should have gone to building roads and infrastructure.
-Apparently, one home has a huge amount of gold in its foundations…myth or legend?
+Surprised?

-Leap Mong Kol Hotel – (Kampuchea Krom Street) – okay room on the 3rd floor with a fan but still very hot.
+Leap Mong Kol Hotel – (Kampuchea Krom Street) provides an okay room on the 3rd floor with a fan but is still very hot.

 In true Khmer accommodating style, they’ve changed their dish to accommodate tourists, with fish now replaced with a choice of chicken or beef.
-Stick with the traditional fish dish; you’ll share my addiction in no time!
+Stick with the traditional fish dish as you’ll soon share my addiction.